Mongrel Mob murder trial: Rotorua man possibly 'dragged' around lawn while beaten to death

 There was also strong evidence that Rikihana's blood was found on both the towel and hammer grip from the scene.

-However, there was strong scientific evidence that the blood that was found on the light switch in Rikihana's room was Jury's.
+However, there was strong scientific evidence that the blood found on the light switch in Rikihana's room was Jury's.

 In an affidavit produced by Jury, he stated that he had been at Rikihana's home the week before January 30 to help him with his fence and cut himself.
 He said this would explain the blood on the light switch.